 SVP: There will be an appeal followed by a retiring collection, to fund the work of the SVP at all Masses next weekend (9-10th July).

-St Dunstan’s church opening:
+St Dunstan’s church opening this week:

-8.30am – 12.30pm Monday to Thursday8.30am - 7.30pm on Friday for exposition of the Blessed Sacrament.
+8.30am – 12.30pm Monday to Thursday.

+8.30am - 7.30pm on Friday for exposition of the Blessed Sacrament.

-We pray for those who have died recently: Andy, Fr George Grynowski, (Requiem Mass 20th July at 12 noon), Elizabeth White (Requiem Mass 22nd July at 11am), Angela Vint (Requiem Mass 29th July at 11.30am) and Kitty Goldberg.
+We pray for those who have died recently: Andy, Fr George Grynowski, Jean Faulkner (Requiem Mass 20th July at 12 noon), Elizabeth White (Requiem Mass 22nd July at 11am), Angela Vint (Requiem Mass 29th July at 11.30am) , and Kitty Goldberg.

 Fr George Grynowski will be known to many of you as he was curate here from 2006-2008.
 Following his apostolate here he was Parish Priest of St John Fisher, West Heath, until 2014 when he retired from full-time ministry.
 We were grateful that he helped out in the parish with celebrating a good number of Masses when priests were away.
 When we have word of his funeral details, we will put them in the newsletter.
 May his soul rest in peace.